camunda/camunda-docs/docs/apis-tools/zeebe-api-rest/tutorial.md

 ---
 id: zeebe-api-tutorial
 title: Tutorial
 description: "New to the Zeebe API?
-Step through our tutorial to assign and unassign a user to and from a Zeebe user task."
+Step through our tutorial to assign and unassign a user to and from a Camunda user task."
 ---

-In this tutorial, we'll step through examples to highlight the capabilities of the Zeebe API, such as assigning and unassigning a user to and from a Zeebe user task.
+In this tutorial, we'll step through examples to highlight the capabilities of the Zeebe API, such as assigning and unassigning a user to and from a Camunda user task.

 ## Prerequisites